melvinmerk/RES-SMTP-Lab/README.md

       ```
 - victims.utf8: _list of email adresses to be pranked, one address per line_

+Once everything is configured, start the program like this:
+`java -jar smtp_prank.jar`

 ## How to install a mock server
 If you just want to tryout the program without actually pranking anyone, just follow this easy steps to install a mock server.

+**You need to have docker installed!**
+- Download the docker folder of this repo
+- go in the docker folder
+- run the _build-image.sh_ script
+- run the _run-container.sh_ script

+You mock server should now be started.
+You can go to _localhost:8282_ to see the fake emails sent with the program!

 ## Implementation details
 Most of the classes are inspired by the youtube playlist about this lab.